open/close all folders

 - Another third series episode begins with the intro music and logo for Thames TV, followed by an appearance by its announcer, David Hamilton.
 "We've got an action-packed evening for you tonight on Thames, but right now here's a rotten old BBC programme."

-- The first episode of the 2005 Doctor Who started off with a normal day in Rose's life: she wakes up, goes to work in a shop, has lunch with her boyfriend...and then a bunch of mannequins come alive and start attacking her.
+- The first episode of the reboot started off with a normal day in Rose's life: she wakes up, goes to work in a shop, has lunch with her boyfriend... and then a bunch of mannequins come alive and start attacking her.

 - The 24 pilot began at 4 PM Kuala Lumpur time before shifting to 12 AM Los Angeles time.